-He formerly held the positions of Legal Director, Secretary of the Board of Directors, and Legal Corporate Manager at Embotelladoras Arca.
-He worked for Alfa for 8 years as a corporate lawyer and also worked independently.
+Secretary of the Board of Directors.
+Formerly held the positions of Legal Director, Secretary of the Board of Directors and Legal Corporate Manager at Embotelladoras Arca, prior to the merger with Grupo Continental.
+He worked for Alfa, S.A.B. de C.V. as corporate lawyer and also worked independently.
 He holds a degree in Law from the Universidad de Monterrey and a Master's Degree in Law from the University of Michigan.

-Jean Claude Tissot Ruíz
+Jean Claude Tissot Ruiz